umgfoin/kopano-kwa_smime/README.md

 	make test

-Coverage is located in htmlcov
+Coverage is located in htmlcov or can be viewed using

+	make open-coverage

 ## Linting